OnionUI/Themes/themes/Hallownest by Myth + Solsta/README.md

 - Author: Myth and Solsta
 - Name: Hallownest
-- Info: Inspired by Hollow Night (Team Cherry)
+- Info: Inspired by Hollow Knight (Team Cherry)
 - Credits:
-  - NPCs, backgrounds and
-decorations/frames images are from [Hollow Knight Wiki](https://hollowknight.fandom.com/)
+  - NPCs, backgrounds and decorations/frames images are from [Hollow Knight Wiki](https://hollowknight.fandom.com/)
   - Selection sound it's the "Dash" from Hollow Knight
   - For the theme structure we took inspiration from `CyberOnion` and `GameMaster`